What is the absolutely continuous spectrum?: Spectral triples and the spectral theorem

 is the probability that, at time $t$, the quantum mechanical system is in the state described by the wave function $\phi$.
 It is a result of Kato that the absolutely continuous spectral subspace $\cH_\ac$ is the closure of the linear span of $\phi$'s satisfying

 It follows from Wiener's theorem that $\phi\in \cH_{\rm cont}$ iff

 Finally, $\phi\in \cH_\pp$ iff the function $t\mapsto p_\phi(t)$ is quasi-periodic.

 The classical results described above lead to the following conclusions.
 The resolvent $(H-z)^{-1}$ and the Borel transform of $\nu$ identify the energies and subspaces of the spectral types.
 The spectral subspaces can be also characterized by $\e^{-\i t H}$ and the Fourier transform of $\nu$.
 The basic intuition that the energies in $\sp_\ac(H)$ and the states in $\cH_\ac(H)$ are linked to transport phenomena in the quantum system described by the triple $(\cH,H,\psi)$ is partly captured in these characterizations.
-There is an enormous body of literature concerning refinement of the above rough picture.
+There is an enormous body of literature concerning refinements of the above rough picture.
 Detailed studies of the links between dynamics, transport, and spectrum reveal an intricate complex dependence that is only partly understood, and many basic questions remain open.
+See, e.g., \cite{Breuer2011,Jitomirskaya2021,Kiselev2000,Last1996,Shamis2023} and references therein.